microsoft/pyright/docs/typed-libraries.md

 A “known type” is defined as follows:

 Classes:
-    - All class variables, instance variables, and methods that are “visible” (not obscured by an override) are annotated and refer to known types
+    - All class variables, instance variables, and methods that are “visible” (not overriden) are annotated and refer to known types
-    - If a type refers to a generic class, type arguments are provided for each generic type parameter, and these type arguments are known types
+    - If a class is a subclass of a generic class, type arguments are provided for each generic type parameter, and these type arguments are known types

 Functions and Methods:
     - All input parameters have type annotations that refer to known types